oryanpeer/bigpanda-docker/README.md

 # Deploy Bigpanda containerized application,node application, only if healthcheck success
-Deploy docker container with python3.4 only if the application pass healthcheck, additional file to https://github.com/bigpandaio/ops-exercise .
+Deploy docker container with python3.4 only if the application pass healthcheck.

 ## Description
 This project is using Docker and Docker compose, download and extract tar.gz archive, link node application to MongoDB using docker compose.
+The files in the project are additional files to https://github.com/bigpandaio/ops-exercise .

 Explanation of each tool can be found on the links below:
 * Docker (https://docs.docker.com/)